 As you can see above, Pokémon HOME is fully compatible with Pokémon Sword and Shield - you can transfer your Pokémon to and from the app at will.

-You can also transfer Pokémon between Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! via Pokémon HOME, and transfer compatible Pokémon to from those games to Sword and Shield, although only monsters that are part of Pokémon Sword and Shield's Galar Pokédex, and once they're in Sword or Shield, they cannot then be transferred back to Let's Go, Pikachu or Eevee.
+You can also transfer Pokémon between Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! via Pokémon HOME, and transfer compatible Pokémon to from those games to Sword and Shield, although only monsters that are part of Pokémon Sword and Shield's Galar Pokédex (or additions from the Isle of Armor expansion).
+Additionally, once they're in Sword or Shield, they cannot then be transferred back to Let's Go, Pikachu or Eevee.

 Once transferred to Pokémon HOME, your Pokémon will be listed in the National Pokédex (a list comprising every single Pokémon from all the games to date).
-Remember, Pokémon Sword and Shield has it's own Pokédex (the Galar Pokédex) and is not compatible with every single Pokémon, although once the Expansion Pass launches, Sword and Shield will support over 600 Pokémon.
+Remember, Pokémon Sword and Shield has it's own Pokédex (the Galar Pokédex) and is not compatible with every single Pokémon, although with the additional Pokémon from the Expansion Passes, Sword and Shield will support over 600 Pokémon.

 It is not currently possible to transfer Pokémon from Pokémon GO to Pokémon HOME, although the feature is coming.
 It should be noted that transferred Pokémon cannot be moved back to Pokémon GO once they have been moved to Pokémon HOME.